 To introduce students to African drum and dance, Nani offers to lead school assemblies either alone with recorded music, or with his entire ensemble playing live.
 He shows a video depicting the everyday activities of similarly-aged children in his village in Ghana.
-He can perform multiple assemblies for different classrooms during a day, or combine a single performance with individual classroom workshops.
+He can perform multiple assemblies for different classrooms during the day or combine a single performance with individual classroom workshops.
 A group can choose to focus on learning either dancing, drumming, the songs that accompany the dance, or any combination of the three.
 Similarly, the entire workshop can be devoted to a single dance, or a variety of dances from the various regions of Ghana.
 Nani is happy to develop a unique program for the needs of your group.

 Bring Nani to your school this year!

-Nani delivers perfection in teaching a complete understanding of traditional music, dance, and arts of Ghana.
+Nani delivers perfection in teaching a complete understanding of Ghana's traditional music, dance, and arts.
 A native of this music-and-dance culture, Nani Agbeli lives and breathes his craft and excels at entertaining, educating, and preserving Ghana's rich cultural heritage.

 Nani's hands-on teaching style enables students to achieve their highest potential while exploring the vibrant and dynamic musical arts of Ghana.
 Beginners will learn the basic fundamentals and develop an understanding of Ghanaian music and dance, while intermediate and advanced students will enhance and master their techniques and skills.
 Nani guides each student step-by-step through every nuance of style, detail of movement, and precision of technique, regardless of their music or dance background.

 "Nani is one of those rare teachers who can inspire you, make you laugh, and demand more from you—all in one lesson.
 It's an unbeatable combination for anyone who wants to learn African music or dance."